 The Bucks County Free Library is a seven-branch county library system with locations in Bensalem, Doylestown, Langhorne, Levittown, Perkasie, Quakertown, and Yardley-Makefield.
+Beyond our physical branches, the Bucks County Free Library makes our extensive collection of e-books and audiobooks available to all Bucks County residents.

 The county library system was founded in 1956 by a resolution of the Bucks County Commissioners.
-The library is governed by a 7-member board appointed by the County Commissioners.
-As a designated Pennsylvania public library district and system, the Bucks County Free Library collaborates on county wide projects, shares a public catalog, and provides support services to 11 additional public libraries in Bucks County.
-These libraries are independently governed and managed by their own local boards and directors.
-Their information is on our Locations page.
+The library is governed by a seven-member board appointed by the County Commissioners.
+As a designated Pennsylvania public library district, Bucks County Free Library shares a public catalog with 11 additional public libraries in Bucks County.
+These libraries are independently governed and managed by their own boards and directors.
+Their contact information is on our Locations page.

 Library board members serve without remuneration and are responsible for making sure libraries provide the highest possible service levels to Bucks County residents.
-Residents that would like to be considered for board appointments may submit letters of interest and resumes by regular mail to the Bucks County Commissioners, 55 East Court Street, Doylestown PA, 18901.
+Residents who would like to be considered for board appointments may submit letters of interest and resumes by regular mail to the Bucks County Commissioners, 55 East Court Street, Doylestown PA, 18901.

-Community members that would like to contact the Board may send e-mail to email@example.com or regular mail to 150 South Pine Street, Doylestown PA, 18901.
-District member libraries are independently governed and managed by their own local boards.
-Their contact information is on our Locations page.
+Community members who would like to contact the Board may e-mail email@example.com or send regular mail to 150 South Pine Street, Doylestown PA, 18901.